Devil May Cry 4 (2008)

 Endlessly cool, fun and interesting action game whose only real apparent disappointment comes from a character switch partway through whereby you resume the role of series’ hero Dante.
 You really want to continue playing as new boy Nero because of his Devil Arm ability but it is good if a game leaves you wanting more.
 Amazingly, the same thing happens when the characters switch back again.
 You want to continue with Nero!
 There is unnecessary padding at the end with repeated boss battles but it’s a small complaint given the generous wonderfulness of the game as a whole.
 Capcom have also made the game entirely playable for anyone with the addition of a Human mode and a control mode where you don’t have to learn the combos but they have also left the spanking difficulty of higher modes intact.
 It’s a perfect balance and the same thing can be said for the entire game.
 Special mention for an oft-overlooked element of a game: the segue into and the (brilliantly playable) end credits.

-This game contains bad language and extended extreme fantasy violence, occasional graphic blade violence, occasional inferred strong gun violence.
+This game contains bad language, Extended extreme fantasy violence, occasional graphic blade violence, occasional inferred strong gun violence

 Classified 16+ by PEGI.
 The game is only suitable for persons who have reached the age of 16 or over..